Erich Kästner: Berlin (1927–1933)

 From 1927 until 1931, Kästner lived at Prager Straße 17 (today near no. 12) in Berlin–Wilmersdorf and after that, until February 1945, at Roscherstraße 16 in Berlin-Charlottenburg.

-Berlin 1933–1945
+Berlin (1933–1945)

 Kästner was a pacifist and wrote for children because of his belief in the regenerative powers of youth.
-He was opposed to the Nazi regime and was one of the signatories to the Urgent Call for Unity.
+He resisted the Nazi regime and was one of the signatories to the Urgent Call for Unity.
 However, unlike many other authors critical of the dictatorship, Kästner did not go into exile.
 After the Nazis' rise to power, he visited Merano and Switzerland and met with exiled writers, yet he returned to Berlin, arguing that there he would be better able to chronicle events.
 It is probable that he also wanted to avoid abandoning his mother.
 His Necessary Answer to Superfluous Questions (Notwendige Antwort auf überflüssige Fragen) in Kurz und Bündig explains Kästner's position: